 The question is, what can you do right now to help rebuild your life after divorce?

 What can you do today to ensure that you do not plunge into despair?

-If you are wondering how to deal with your new life after divorce, read on.
+If you are wondering how to deal with your new life after the divorce is in progress or is final, read on.

-As you know, divorce can present new challenges, family, health, financial and career.
+As you know, divorce can present new challenges, for family, health, finances, and career.

 You need a simple guide to navigate life after divorce.